 The Bonneville Power Administration, a not-for-profit power marketing administration of the U.S. Department of Energy, is a marketer of wholesale electrical power from 31 federal hydro projects in the Columbia River Basin, one nonfederal nuclear plant and several other small nonfederal power plants.
 The dams are operated by the U.S. Army Corps of Engineers and the Bureau of Reclamation.
 About 28 percent of the electric power used in the Northwest comes from BPA.
 BPA’s resources — primarily hydroelectric — make its power nearly carbon free.

 BPA also operates and maintains about three-fourths of the high-voltage transmission in its service territory.
-BPA’s service territory includes Idaho, Oregon, Washington, western Montana and small parts of eastern Montana, California, Nevada, Utah and Wyoming, an area of about 300,000 square miles with a population of more than twelve million.
+BPA’s service territory includes Idaho, Oregon, Washington, western Montana and small parts of eastern Montana, California, Nevada, Utah and Wyoming, an area of about 300,000 square miles with a population of approximately 14 million people.